MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-tenant.md

 Your MFA web API app that you registered earlier is the resource that you protect with MFA.

-Use the steps in [Add multifactor authentication to an app](how-to-multifactor-authentication-customers.md) to create an MFA CA policy and chooses your MFA method, such as email or SMS.
+Use the steps in [Add multifactor authentication to an app](how-to-multifactor-authentication-customers.md) to create an MFA CA policy and choose your MFA method, such as email or SMS.
 Use the following settings when you create your policy:
 - For the **Name**, use *MFA policy*.
 - For the **Target resources**, select the MFA web API app that you registered earlier, such as *mfa-api-app*.